orris27/computer_science_notes/english/writing.md

     + develop skills
     + have direct contact with the outside world, have direct contact with nature
     + improve comprehensive skills and knowledge
+    +

     2. 范文
     + 序数词, children can acquire a wide range of knowledge beyond textbooks **during field trips**

-4. recharge batteries
+4. recharge batteries and get refreshed and energetic
     1. 联想
+    + 正面
         + reduce stress
-    + enhance health
+        + enhance health,i mprove physical fitness, maintain health
         + balance study and life
-    + improve physical fitness
         + prepare for exams in order to achieve high academic perfomance and earn high socres
         + feel refreshed
         + take a break from normal routines/ the busy city life
         + have a positive compact on mental and physical health
+        + go outside the classroom
-    + maintain health
+    + 反面
-    + students have to complete a large number of assignments
+        + lack the motivation to
+        + be tired of
         + suffer from intense pressure
-    + be tired of
+        + have to complete a large number of assignments

     2. 范文